-For 27 years, the TBCITB (Board) has played an important role in ensuring the long term viability of the building and construction industry in Tasmania.
-It has supported, promoted and financed skill and knowledge development through recognised training opportunities.
-In addition, the Board undertakes significant roles as, legislatively, the Minister's principal adviser to the Minister on all matters relating to workforce development in the building and construction industry, and also as a partner with the wide range of industry participants (associations, operators, unions, employees, training providers and government bodies).
+The Board undertakes significant roles as the principal adviser to the Minister on all matters relating to workforce development in the building and construction industry, and also as a partner with the wide range of industry participants (associations, operators, unions, employees, training providers and government bodies).

-From January 1 changes to the Board's Act have updated the Board's role into the broader sphere of workforce development.
-The Board has responded with the development of industry modelling and a workforce development plan supported by action plans in identified priority areas.
+From 1 January 2017, changes to the Board's Act have updated the Board's role into the broader sphere of workforce development.
 These changes also brought an increase to the Board's levy payment threshold from \$12,000 to \$20,000.